iqra-1/AI_chat_with_video/README.md

-Here's a **README** template for your project.
-You can copy and paste it into your `README.md` file in the repository:

----

 # AI Chat with Video

 This project allows users to interact with an AI chatbot that provides answers and generates suggested questions based on the transcript of a YouTube video or uploaded video file.
 The chatbot uses advanced natural language processing (NLP) techniques to understand the content of the video and generate meaningful responses.